 Multiplier key features

-• Contract compliance: Multiplier creates contracts in multiple languages.
+Multiplier creates contracts in multiple languages.
 All contracts follow local regulations.
-This reduces legal risks in markets like Europe and Asia.

-• Contractor payments: Their clients pay international contractors through the platform, for $40 monthly per contractor.
-The service covers misclassification protection and supports multiple currencies.
+Companies pay international contractors through the platform, for $40 monthly per contractor (covers misclassification protection and supports multiple currencies).

-• Expense management tools: Multiplier manages expense submissions, approvals, and reimbursements across multiple currencies.
+Multiplier manages expense submissions, approvals, and reimbursements across currencies.
 Manual reconciliation work goes away for most parts (which is a big plus in my book).

 Deel key features